Real estate SEO: a basic guide for teams and brokerages

 Reviews are both a conversion lever and a local proof signal.
 The key is creating a system that feels natural:

-• Ask at the moment of peak happiness (closing, offer accepted, great showing feedback)
+- Ask at the “peak happiness” moment (closing, offer accepted, great showing feedback)

-• Use a short template agents can personalize in seconds, not minutes
+- Use a short template agents can personalize in 15 seconds

 The four content types that win for brokerages

-• Neighborhood hubs: your flagship local SEO assets
+- Neighborhood hubs that become your flagship local SEO assets

-• FAQs: the questions people actually ask agents, answered clearly
+- FAQs that mirror the questions people actually ask agents

-If you’re building a “Downtown [City]” page, don’t just make it a thin intro and an IDX feed.
+If you’re building a “Downtown [city]” page, don’t make it a thin intro and an IDX feed.
 Make it the best page on the internet for that neighborhood.

 Include:

-• Who it’s for and who it’s not for (ex.
-“Great for commuters, not ideal if you need a big yard”)
+- Who it’s for and who it’s not for

-• A clear CTA (ex. book a tour, get a neighborhood list, talk to an agent)
+- A clear CTA (book a tour, get a neighborhood list, talk to an agent)

 FAQs that win clicks (and trust)